-Just for a change we’ve been tootling around Scotland with the Wee White Dug – shock, horror I hear you cry!
-This time we’ve been enjoying the Outer Hebridean delights of the North Uist, South Uist Barra and mor.
-I have so much that I want to share with you from that trip – waaaay too much for one blog, so stay tuned for more.
+We’ve been tootling around Scotland again with the Wee White Dug – shock, horror I hear you cry!
+This time we’ve been enjoying the Outer Hebridean delights of North Uist, South Uist Barra and more.
+I have so much I want to share from that trip – waaaay too much for one blog, so stay tuned for more.

 Our base on North Uist was a cosy B&B in Middlequarter called The Rowan Tree.
 The location was remote, but only a short hop from the island’s main settlement Lochmaddy, so we had the best of both worlds.

 On our first full day in the Uists we were up with the larks for breakfast.
-As we tucked into our eggs we were watched by the resident chickens who’d gathered in a huddle by the patio doors.
-I imagined they were looking for compliments about their eggs – which it has to be said were delicious.
+As we tucked into our eggs we were watched by the resident chickens, who’d gathered in a huddle by the window.
+Maybe checking to see if we approved of their eggs?
+We did, they were delicious.

-Outside, it was a lovely bright morning but the wind was blowing a hoolie, and gusts of up to 50mph were forecast to last all day.
+Outside it was a lovely morning, but the wind was blowing a hoolie and 50mph gusts were forecast to last all day.

-With no set plans we decided to head south to Eriskay so we could begin exploring at the southern tip of the Uists.
+With no set plans, we headed south to Eriskay to begin exploring at the southern tip of the island chain.

-En-route Mr G informed me that we had 45 miles of petrol left.
-If you’re not familiar with the Outer Hebrides then let me convey that they’re about as remote as you can get, and petrol stations are few and far between.
-I suggested we stray slightly off route to get petrol at Lochboisdale – the main settlement on South Uist.
+En-route Mr G informed me we had 45 miles of petrol left.
+If you’re not familiar with the Outer Hebrides, they’re about as remote as you can get.
+Petrol stations are few and far between.
+I suggested we stray off route to get petrol at Lochboisdale – the main settlement on South Uist.
 Nah, I’ll get it on Eriskay Mr G announced.

 I felt panicked by his suggestion and Googled ‘Eriskay petrol’.
 As we were hurtling towards the island I discovered that the closest petrol station was 9 miles away.
 Mr G was undeterred, convinced they’d have petrol by the ferry terminal.
 So, over the causeway to Eriskay we went and quelle surprise – no petrol station.
 The ‘ferry terminal’ was an unmanned waiting room with a toilet.
 Much to his alarm Mr G discovered that Eriskay is 3 miles long by 1.5 miles wide.
 It has one pub, one village shop and a scattering of houses, but no petrol station – who knew!

-I could tell my smug ‘told you so’ demeanour had him seething as we drove back towards Lochboisdale with the refuel warning light flashing.
+I could tell my smug demeanour had him seething as we drove to Lochboisdale with the refuel warning light flashing.

 Back on Eriskay with a full tank of petrol, any tension between us disappeared when we set foot on Coilleag a’Phrionnsa beach (the Prince’s cockleshell strand).

 A small cairn by the beach commemorates Bonnie Prince Charlie’s arrival on Eriskay.
-I picked a thistle growing nearby, laying it by the cairn to remember the brave souls who followed and fell.
+I picked a thistle growing nearby, and lay it by the cairn to remember those who followed and fell.

 The Customs & Excise men, led by Customs Officer Charles McColl finally arrived to break up the party.
 McColl was infuriated by the islanders brazen salvage missions and had villages and crofts searched in an effort to recover the whisky.